Women in the United States House of Representatives: Family ties and widow's succession

 Winnifred Sprague Mason Huck of Illinois, the third woman ever elected to Congress, became the first woman followed into national office due to family connections.
 She succeeded her father into the House in the wake of his death in 1921; Huck won a special election to fill out the remainder of his term, but lost a primary election for renomination in her own right, so she served just 14 weeks.
 In 1990, Rep. Susan Molinari become the first woman elected to fill a vacancy caused by the resignation of her father rather than his death.

 Mae Nolan of California becomes the first woman elected to Congress to fill the vacant seat caused by the death of her husband in 1922, which is sometimes known as the widow's succession.
 In the early years of women in Congress, such a seat was usually held only until the next general election, and the women retired after that single Congress, thereby becoming a placeholders to finishing elected terms of their husbands.
 As the years progressed, however, more and more of these widow successors sought reelection.
-These women began to win their own elections with Florence Prag Kahn of California became the first woman to do so.
+These women began to win their own elections, with Florence Prag Kahn of California becoming the first woman to do it.
 After entering the House of Representatives in 1925 to replace her late husband, she established herself as an effective legislator in her own right and would go on to win reelection five more times.
+Rep. Debbie Dingell of Michigan succeeded her living spouse after his retirement, becoming the first woman to do it.